ICE passes solar park and wind turbine | © Deutsche Bahn AG / Claus Weber

 Whether the hydrogen is in liquid or gas form, DB Cargo already offers suitable solutions for climate-friendly transport by rail, thanks to its container and tank car products and its partnerships with various energy suppliers.
 Chemically bound hydrogen can be transported in tank cars commonly used in rail freight transport and then separated as needed at the place of use.
 Specially designed multi element gas containers (MEGCs) can carry gaseous hydrogen.
 There is also a dedicated system for the transport of liquefied pure hydrogen.
 Specific containers are used that can accommodate the extremely low temperature required (around -253 degrees Celsius).

-By transporting hydrogen by rail, we can offer customers a competitive alternative to pipelines, which are still in their infancy.
+By transporting hydrogen by rail, DB can offer customers a competitive alternative to pipelines, which are still in their infancy.
 Rail has an advantage over road, too, simply by being a much more environmentally friendly mode of transport.